nomaanulhasan/javascript-weather-app/README.md

 # JavaScript Weather App

-This repository contains a Weather App built using HTML, CSS, and JavaScript.
+This repository contains a Weather App built using HTML, SCSS, and JavaScript.
 The app fetches real-time weather information based on the user's current location using the Open-Meteo API.
 It allows users to check the current weather conditions, temperature, humidity, and more for their location.

 ## Features